wingraptor/frontEndDevJourney/frontEndDev/Projects/bajanSalaryProject/Landing Page.md

 - About Us Text
 - Link to Data Entry Form
 - Background 'Hero' Image
+	- Used plain white for now
+- Slogan
+	- Tipping the Balance Back To You
+	- Welcome to Fair Wage Bim
+- Sub slogan
+	- Discover industry specific salaries and other perks, as well as job satisfaction ratings for the #246.
+	- Using Data to Tip the Balance Of Power Into Workers' Hands.

 ### Non-Essential
 These are the tasks and features that are not required for the main functionality of project to be achieved but add additional functionalities to the project.